-While some Senators may obstruct a nomination simply on the basis of ideology or a nominee's qualifications, Senators might also "oppose" a nominee to alter the circumstances of Senate policy-making, holding up a president's nominee to create a bargaining advantage, completely unrelated to the potential policy purview of any particular nominee.
-Directors of Presidential Personnel often complain that their nominees find themselves trapped in the bargaining between the administration, the Senate leaders, and an individual Senator or a group of Senators over a completely unrelated issue.
-The broader the legislative agenda as a proportion of the Senate's business, the more useful holding up a nominee would become.
-Of course, opportunism of this sort can be limited or exacerbated by the efforts of key Senate leaders who heavily influence the context of vetting of judicial appointments.
+While some senators may obstruct a nomination simply on the basis of ideology or a nominee's qualifications, senators might also "oppose" a nominee to alter the circumstances of Senate policy making, holding up a president's nominee to create a bargaining advantage, completely unrelated to the potential policy purview of any particular nominee.
+Directors of presidential personnel often complain that their nominees find themselves trapped in the bargaining among the administration, the Senate leaders, and an individual senator or a group of senators over a completely unrelated issue.
+14 The broader the legislative agenda as a proportion of the Senate's business, the more useful holding up a nominee would become.
+Of course, opportunism of this sort can be limited or exacerbated by the efforts of key Senate leaders who heavily influence the context of vetting judicial appointments.

-The effectiveness of such opportunism depends on the constantly fluctuating circumstances of the Senate's agenda, something almost exclusively controlled by the Majority Leader.
-The more nominations become the Senate's only business, again something controlled by the Majority Leader, the fewer reasons Senators might have for such delay, because the nominees become less valuable hostages in a policy agenda that has disappeared.
-This dynamic could easily explain why even though altering the rules on Senate deliberations for judicial nominations didn't shorten those deliberations, as reported in Table 2, the deployment of the nuclear option in April of 2019 on executive appointments also shortened judicial nominations.
+The effectiveness of such opportunism depends on the constantly fluctuating circumstances of the Senate's agenda, something almost exclusively controlled by the majority leader.
+The more nominations become the Senate's only business, again something controlled by the majority leader, the fewer reasons senators might have for such delay, because the nominees become less valuable hostages in a policy agenda that has disappeared.
+This dynamic could easily explain why even though altering the rules on Senate deliberations for judicial nominations did not shorten those deliberations, as reported in Table 2, the deployment of the nuclear option in April 2019 on executive appointments also shortened judicial nominations.